I8C/sonar-flow-plugin/README.md

-# sonar-flow-plugin
+# The sonar-flow-plugin project

 This project provides sonarQube plugin for the webMethods flow language.

-The plugin comes with following predefined rules:
+Currently the plugin comes with following predefined rules:

 * SavePipelineCheck
 * DisabledCheck
 * TryCatchCheck

-## Installation
+## Quick setup guide

-Take the plugin jar of this project and add it to your SonarQube server in the plugins folder (/opt/sonarqube/extensions/plugins/).
-If your instance isn't configured for hot deployment, you need to restart your server.
-Add the required rules to your quality profile.
+Here you'll find a [quick setup](sonar-flow-plugin-documentation/QUICK_SETUP.md).

-## Development documentation
+## Development your own flow code checks
-You can find the documentation to develop you own rules [here](sonar-flow-plugin-documentation/DEVELOPMENT.md).
+You can find the documentation to develop you own rules [here](sonar-flow-plugin-documentation/DEVELOPMENT_SETUP.md).

-## Development environment setup documentation
-You can find documentation to setup the development environment [here](sonar-flow-plugin-documentation/DEVELOPMENT_SETUP.md).

-## Usage
-The plugin will check and scan flow.xml files.
-It will also scan the node.ndf files and add them to the corresponding flow.xml file as child.

 ## License
 The sonar-flow-plugin is available under the [GNU Lesser General Public License v3.0](LICENSE.txt).